2025 Serie A Women's Cup

-The 2025 Serie A Women's Cup was the inaugural season of the Serie A Women's Cup, the league cup competition for the Serie A Femminile, the top division of Italian women's football.
+The 2025 Serie A Women's Cup was the inaugural season of the Serie A Women's Cup, the league cup competition for the Serie A Women, the top division of Italian women's football.

 The competition commenced on 22 August and concluded on 27 September.
 The semi-finals and the final were held at Stadio Romeo Menti in Castellammare di Stabia, Campania.

 Juventus won the inaugural Serie A Women's Cup title, defeating Roma 3–2 in the final.

 Teams

 All 12 teams in the 2025–26 Serie A Femminile are participating in the competition.
 Each team was given a rank based on their position in the 2024–25 Serie A Femminile, or for the 2024–25 Serie B Femminile for the newly-promoted team, Ternana.